catspeed-cc/.github/profile/README.md

 # catspeed.cc
 catspeed.cc is my unofficial organization on GitHub used for development projects.
 I was working on setting up an invidious instance, and ended up giving up for a while.

+I like to dabble with AI.
+I am currently just using Brave/Leo/Claude in the browser.
+I have a monster Threadripper 5965WX 256GB ECC RAM, 2x A100, 1x RTX3070 - AI Kaiju 🐍 Sovreign 👑 - to run my AI workloads locally.
+This beast was spec'd utilizing AI help.
+I just need to find time to set up AI services :)

 - Official Catspeed Website: https://catspeed.cc/

 ## catspeed official: